- WARDEN supervises STUDENT
+WARDEN supervises STUDENT

 Cardinality (Many-to-many): Each warden can supervise multiple students, and each student can be supervised by multiple wardens.

 Participation (Total-total): Every student must have a supervising warden, and each warden must oversee students in the hostel system.